Trump’s Federal Cuts Push New York Mental Health Programs to Brink of Collapse

 During this year’s budget negotiations, Hochul has pushed to expand the state’s power to force individuals into mental health treatment, a measure that has been panned by advocates and civil liberty groups alike.
 The governor’s renewed interest in the policy comes after a string of high-profile violent incidents last year often involving homeless individuals or those with a history of mental illness.

-Kim noted that one of the programs in danger of being pared back targets the same population of individuals struggling with serious mental illness who are homeless or at high risk of becoming homeless and have histories of involvement with the criminal justice system.
+Kim noted that one of the programs in danger of being pared back aims to serve the same population of individuals struggling with serious mental illness who are homeless or at high risk of becoming homeless and who have histories of involvement with the criminal justice system.

 “I find it ironic or even hypocritical that while you’re saying we need to help these people and pass laws to do that, you’re actually saying, ‘Well, we’re sorry you lost money to help those people,’” Kim said.
 “We hope in the next two weeks or so they will heed our call.”